potting soil, garden soil, planting soil online

 However, plants potted in containers or pots need a special soil mix for better growth due to space constraints and drainage issues in pots.

-Potting soil or Potting Mixture is a soil mix that is used for growing plants in pots in your garden at home or on the terrace.
+Potting soil for plants or Potting Mixture is a soil mix that is used for growing plants in pots in your garden at home or on the terrace.

 Typically, this soil should be a mix of water draining components, moisture-retaining components and nutrients like potassium, magnesium, calcium, phosphorus, etc.